weiganghuang/holops-1803/task2.md

    [nso@nso packages]$
    ```

-### Observe the issues
+### Observe the Issues

-As mentioned, although the service instances (`test1` and `test2`) matching the
-two pre-existing Bundle-Ether sub-interfaces are committed in NSO, NSO
-is not able to modify or delete the associated device configuration.
+As previously mentioned, although the service instances (`test1` and `test2`) matching the two pre-existing Bundle-Ether sub-interfaces are committed in NSO, NSO is not able to modify or delete the associated device configuration.
+This is because, by default, devices own the out-of-band configurations.
-This is because, the pre-existing L2Vpn are configured out-of-band, NSO is not managing those by default.

-1. Try to delete instance `test1`.
+1. Enter the following commands to delete the instance `test1`.

+   Enter config mode
 	```
 	[nso@nso packages]$ ncs_cli -u admin